tomeshnet/tomesh.net/get-involved.md

 Interested?
 You can start working with us in a few quick steps:

 1. Come say hi on our {% include icon-matrix.html %} chat
-  - Join the `#tomesh` channel or visit as a guest, and introduce yourself!
+  - Create an account or visit `#tomesh` as a guest, and introduce yourself on our `#welcome` channel!
+  - If you plan on connecting via a [mobile app](https://riot.im/), make sure you set the homeserver to `https://matrix.tomesh.net` under 'Use custom server options (advanced)'.

 2. Check out our [vision]({{ site.baseurl }}/about) and [code of conduct]({{ site.baseurl }}/code-of-conduct)